 That said both models have excellent shock resistance, a depth rating of 200 meters, and a similar feel for the pushers so while the full-metal is superior to the metal-covered, you’re not losing durability per se by going with the less expensive model.
 It’s more accurate to say that the new structure is stronger though either is designed to stand up to serious shock and can be worn in harsh environments.

-As far as the strap versus the bracelet, the GM2100’s resin strap fits well and is comfortable, although it has a stiff rather than a soft feel, and it’s connected to the case via traditional spring bars and has levers that slide on each side so you can switch the strap without any tools.
-Whereas the GMB2100 has screw bars, which are stronger, and allow the bracelet to be removed with a watchmaker’s flat-head screwdriver.
+As far as the strap versus the bracelet, the Metal-Covered GM2100’s resin strap fits well and is comfortable, although it has a stiff rather than soft feel, and it’s connected to the case via traditional spring bars and has levers that slide on each side so you can switch the strap without any tools.
+Whereas the Full Metal GMB2100 has screw bars, which are stronger, and allow the bracelet to be removed with a watchmaker’s flat-head screwdriver.
 The bracelet links, however, have push-pins, not screw-pins, which require you to push them out versus requiring a screwdriver.
-The bracelet features a dimpled design borrowed from the original look of the 1983 DW-5000C, and has a more premium look and feel, and with removable links and 4 micro adjustments on the push-button claps, the fit can be customized more precisely than a strap.
-Perhaps most importantly, depending on your preference, the total weight of the full-metal GMB2100 is 168.9 grams versus 71.5 grams for the metal-covered GM2100 model.
+The bracelet features a dimpled design borrowed from the original look of the 1983 DW-5000C, and has a premium look and feel, and with removable links and 4 micro adjustments on the push-button claps, the fit can be customized more precisely than a strap.
+Depending on your preference, the total weight of the Full Metal GMB2100 is 168.9 grams versus 71.5 grams for the Metal-Covered GM2100 model.

 With a dual-layer construction, the GMB2100 dial is more luxurious and is designed to accommodate the transmission of sunlight/artificial light through the dial, which recharges the long-lasting internal battery.
 Casio lengthened the hour markers, raised them, and added texture, all of which enhances the look.
 Accentuating the dial further is a shiny raised (embossed) G-Shock logo, at 12 o’clock, as opposed to the flat (printed) G-Shock logo seen on the dial of the GM2100.

-Overall, the new GMB2100 dial is another level above the GM2100, however, the solar system necessitates a translucent material and thus prevents the application of a brushed or sunburst finish on the dial, whereas the GM2100 does feature a nice vertical brushed treatment because it lacks solar.
-Also, the higher-end GMB2100 comes with a monotone color scheme, which is menacing, but perhaps not as legible as the light gray dial seen on the GM2100.
+Overall, the new GMB2100 dial is another level above the GM2100, however, the solar-powered recharging system necessitates a translucent material and thus prevents the application of a brushed or sunburst finish on the dial, whereas the GM2100 does feature a nice vertical brushed treatment.
+Also, the higher-end GMB2100 comes with a monotone color scheme, which looks menacing but is perhaps not as legible as the silver dial seen on the GM2100.

 A mixture of vapor deposition and grind mark finishing on the outer ring and indices, respectively, adds a luxurious texture to the dial.